katebee/Mote/README.md

 # Mote
 ##Genetics in JavaScript

-See it in it's current broken state: http://katebee.github.io/Mote/
+See it in the current state: http://katebee.github.io/Mote/

 Partly inspired by the excellent article: 'DNA seen through the eyes of a coder' (http://ds9a.nl/amazing-dna/).
+Partly an opportunity to try out canvas and associated libraries.

 #### THE PLAN: